 Before heading back home, Schulte decided to check into the emergency room to make sure her discomfort was only a minor issue.
 That’s when she discovered she’d suffered a heart attack.

-Following her surgery, Gloria learned women often experience different symptoms than men with a heart attack.
+Following her surgery, Schulte learned women often experience different symptoms than men with a heart attack.

 “My husband previously had a heart attack, and I assumed everyone experienced the same symptoms.
 I have since learned how women’s heart issues can be more difficult to detect,” Schulte says.

 Like Schulte’s experience, the Women’s Heart Foundation explains how women typically wait longer than men to go to an emergency room when having a heart attack, in part because the “characteristic” chest pain isn’t always present.

 “Don’t assume a lack of severe chest pain means you aren’t having heart issues.
 It’s better to be embarrassed and told you are okay than to wait too long to receive care,” Schulte says.

 Since her heart attack, Schulte has worked with a dietitian and a cardiac rehabilitation program.
 She encourages others to learn their heart risk factors, regardless of age, family history and lifestyle.

 “I learned stress is a risk factor, and I’m working to achieve a better work-life balance.
 Had I not been healthy to start with, the results could have been completely different.
 No one has zero risk for heart attack.
 But, we can certainly reduce our risk.”